Nelsntko/AutomateYourJob/README.md

 # AutomateYourJob
 This is a small application built around the AutoHotKey scripts that I designed for work.

-My eventual plan is to flesh it out by either superceding AutoHotKey, or creating templates for emails & functions that AutoHotKey uses.
+My eventual plan is to flesh it out by superseding AutoHotKey with robot.

 I intend to make this program modular and easy to edit the templates for the end user.

-More details to follow when it's more fleshed out.
+The templates should be modifiable by a UI so the user can modify how each reference reads.

+This is necessary so it can be written in different languages etc.